 - It might be a bit lumpy but just make sure you don’t have dry pockets of flour.

 - Spoon the mixture into a mini muffin tin.
 Mine made about 20 mini muffins.

-- Bake for 12-17 minutes, or until a toothpick comes out clean.
-(Mine took about 14 minutes.)
-Do NOT over bake or they’ll dry out and be more crumbly rather than fudgey.
+- Bake for 14-16 minutes, or until a toothpick comes out clean.
+Do not over bake or they’ll dry out and be more crumbly rather than fudgey.

 If you still have too many avocados, try making this creamy green smoothie or try this avocado feta dip.